Kruemelkatze/vscode-dashboard/README.md

 # vscode-dashboard

-**vscode-dashboard** is a Visual Studio Code extension that lets you organize your projects/workspaces in a speed-dial like manner.
-Pin your frequently visited folders and files onto a dashboard to access them quickly.
+**vscode-dashboard** is a Visual Studio Code extension that lets you organize your projects in a speed-dial like manner.
+Pin your frequently visited **folders**, **files** or **SSH remotes** onto a dashboard to access them quickly.

 ![demo-screenshot](screenshot.png)

 ## Usage

-The dashboard is a dedicated webview inside vscode that is opened when the welcome page is shown.
-It can also be opened via command.
-Clicking a project opens it in the current window, while strg+click opens it in a new window.
+The dashboard is a dedicated UI that can be opened using a command or ***CTRL + F1*** and configured to open automatically.
+Clicking a project opens it in the current window, while ***ctrl + click*** opens it in a new window.

-Adding a workspace or file (project) can be done via command or button.
-First a project type (folder or file/multi-workspace) has to be selected.
+Adding a project can be done via command or button.
+First a project type (folder or file/multi-workspace or SSH remote) has to be selected.
 You are then prompted to provide a name, path and an optional color.
 Projects can also be separated into **project groups**.
 When adding a new project, you are prompted to select an existing group or create a new one.

-Projects can be added, edited, deleted and reordered **directly on the dashboard**.
-For more control, you can also edit them manually by editing a JSON file.
+Projects and project groups can be added, edited, deleted and reordered **directly on the dashboard**.
+For manual control, you can also edit them  by editing a JSON file (using the ***Dashboard: Edit Projects*** command).

 ## Good to know
 * You can **edit** and **reorder** projects and project groups directly on the dashboard.
 * **Emojis** may (or may not, depending on your preference) be good icons for projects.
 You can add them by pressing WIN + . (under Windows) while naming the project.
 * **Gradients** can also be used as project color.